 - A19.
 In the case of an audit engagement it is in the public interest and, therefore, required by the Code, that the auditor be independent of the entity subject to the audit.
 The Code describes independence as comprising both independence of mind and independence in appearance.
 The auditor's independence from the entity safeguards the auditor's ability to form an audit opinion without being affected by influences that might compromise that opinion.
 Independence enhances the auditor's ability to act with integrity, to be objective and to maintain an attitude of professional skepticism. - A20.
-Hong Kong Standard on Quality Control (HKSQC) 19 deal with the firm's responsibilities to establish and maintain its system of quality control for audit engagements.
-HKSQC 1 sets out the responsibilities of the firm for establishing policies and procedures designed to provide it with reasonable assurance that the firm and its personnel comply with relevant ethical requirements, including those pertaining to independence.
-HKSA 220 sets out the engagement partner's responsibilities with respect to relevant ethical requirements.
-These include remaining alert, through observation and making inquiries as necessary, for evidence of breaches of relevant ethical requirements by members of the engagement team, determining the appropriate action if matters come to the engagement partner's attention that indicate that members of the engagement team have breached relevant ethical requirements, and forming a conclusion on compliance with independence requirements that apply to the audit engagement.
-HKSA 220 recognizes that the engagement team is entitled to rely on a firm's system of quality control in meeting its responsibilities with respect to quality control procedures applicable to the individual audit engagement, unless information provided by the firm or other parties suggests otherwise.
+Hong Kong Standard on Quality Management (HKSQM) 1 or local requirements that are at least as demanding, deal with the firm's responsibilities to design, implement\and operate a system of quality management that provides the firm with reasonable assurance that the firm and its personnel fulfill their responsibilities in accordance with professional standards and applicable legal and regulatory requirements, and conduct engagements in accordance with such standards and requirements.
+As part of its system of quality management, HKSQM 1 requires the firm to establish quality objectives that address the fulfillment of responsibilities in accordance with relevant ethical requirements, including those related to independence.
+HKSA 220 (Revised) sets out the engagement partner's responsibilities with respect to relevant ethical requirements, including those related to independence.
+HKSA 220 (Revised) also describes when the engagement team may depend on the firm's policies or procedures in managing and achieving quality at the engagement level.